-Game Of Thrones Season 7 Ultimate Spoiler: Jaime Lannister Reveals Epic Secret!
+‘Game Of Thrones’ Season 7 Ultimate Spoiler: Jaime Lannister Reveals Epic Secret

 On the other hand, the short seasons could be a good thing, according to Kit Harington, the actor who plays Jon Snow in Game of Thrones.
 “They’ve spent more money on fewer episodes, so it’s going to be much bigger in comparison, CGI.”
 We’re trying new things, experimenting with new camera techniques and (I think) trying to break boundaries and overcome the limits of the past in these final two seasons,” the actor remarked.

 Fans await the arrival of the upcoming season.
-Game of Thrones season 7 will have seven episodes and will premiere on HBO on July 16, 2017.
+Game of Thrones Season 7 will have seven episodes and will premiere on HBO on July 16, 2017.

-[Featured image by Kevin Winter/Getty Images for Live nation Entertainment )
+[Featured Image by Kevin Winter/Getty Images for Live Nation Entertainment]